kristianlm/experiments/readme.md

 software](https://www.peaktech.de/uk/PeakTech-P-6070-Digital-Laboratory-Power-Supply-with-USB/P-6070#downloads-tab-pane)
 for Windows only, so I started digging.
 I'm on Arch Linux.

-I have emailed the manufacturer regarding documentation, but I have yet not received a reply.
+I have emailed the manufacturer regarding documentation, and got a few documents in reply.
+I haven't looked carefully at them, but it seems my original assumption of CRC16 is correct.
+It looks like it is a CRC-16-IBM.
+I don't know if they want me to share them here.

 The good news is that device shows up a a USB serial port with drivers for Linux already in place on my `5.17` Arch Linux kernel. `dmesg` is